Skip to main content

 It is also an advantage if they get along well with dogs and enjoy spending time with them.
 They will spend an enormous amount of time with the animal and quickly grow attached.
 Effective and purposeful training of the dog can ensure successful teamwork.
 Therefore, a close bond is of massive importance.
 The dog and handler must build a relationship of deep trust.
 Only then can the demanding training produce positive results.

 In most cases, the dogs also live in the handler's household outside of work.
-They become not only colleagues but also family members.
-This is not only practical for organisational reasons -- it also greatly strengthens the bond between human and animal.
+They become colleagues and family members.
+This is practical for organisational reasons, it also greatly strengthens the bond between human and animal.

 The willingness to welcome the dog into your home must be a given.
 You should also be aware that these four-legged partners will not live forever.
 In the event of death or serious injury, the dogs are replaced by new ones.
 The same applies when they grow too old for active service.
 This aspect is often underestimated or not sufficiently considered.